10 Industrials Stocks Whale Activity In Today's Session - Benzinga

 Explanation

-• Regarding AAL AAL, we observe a put option sweep with bearish sentiment.
-It expires in 24 day(s) on April 14, 2022.
-Parties traded 908 contract(s) at a $15.00 strike.
-This particular put needed to be split into 47 different trades to become filled.
-The total cost received by the writing party (or parties) was $58.2K, with a price of $64.0 per contract.
-There were 15198 open contracts at this strike prior to today, and today 5653 contract(s) were bought and sold.
+• Regarding HTZ HTZ, we observe a call option sweep with bearish sentiment.
+It expires in 56 day(s) on May 20, 2022.
+Parties traded 113 contract(s) at a $20.00 strike.
+This particular call needed to be split into 18 different trades to become filled.
+The total cost received by the writing party (or parties) was $38.4K, with a price of $340.0 per contract.
+There were 72 open contracts at this strike prior to today, and today 1002 contract(s) were bought and sold.

-• For IR IR, we notice a call option trade that happens to be bullish, expiring in 24 day(s) on April 14, 2022.
-This event was a transfer of 500 contract(s) at a $50.00 strike.
-The total cost received by the writing party (or parties) was $112.5K, with a price of $225.0 per contract.
-There were 297 open contracts at this strike prior to today, and today 1007 contract(s) were bought and sold.
+• For EOSE EOSE, we notice a call option trade that happens to be bearish, expiring in 665 day(s) on January 19, 2024.
+This event was a transfer of 200 contract(s) at a $7.50 strike.
+The total cost received by the writing party (or parties) was $30.6K, with a price of $153.0 per contract.
+There were 368 open contracts at this strike prior to today, and today 200 contract(s) were bought and sold.

-• For ZIM ZIM, we notice a put option trade that happens to be bearish, expiring in 24 day(s) on April 14, 2022.
-This event was a transfer of 20 contract(s) at a $90.00 strike.
-The total cost received by the writing party (or parties) was $41.8K, with a price of $2090.0 per contract.
-There were 455 open contracts at this strike prior to today, and today 559 contract(s) were bought and sold.
+• For ACM ACM, we notice a put option trade that happens to be bullish, expiring in 301 day(s) on January 20, 2023.
+This event was a transfer of 57 contract(s) at a $72.50 strike.
+The total cost received by the writing party (or parties) was $29.6K, with a price of $520.0 per contract.
+There were 193 open contracts at this strike prior to today, and today 57 contract(s) were bought and sold.

-• For JCI JCI, we notice a call option trade that happens to be bullish, expiring in 60 day(s) on May 20, 2022.
-This event was a transfer of 288 contract(s) at a $70.00 strike.
-The total cost received by the writing party (or parties) was $34.5K, with a price of $120.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 294 contract(s) were bought and sold.
+• For RUN RUN, we notice a call option trade that happens to be bearish, expiring in 301 day(s) on January 20, 2023.
+This event was a transfer of 30 contract(s) at a $20.00 strike.
+The total cost received by the writing party (or parties) was $40.5K, with a price of $1350.0 per contract.
+There were 829 open contracts at this strike prior to today, and today 50 contract(s) were bought and sold.

 Options Alert Terminology